apache/openwhisk/docs/metrics.md

 Metrics below are for current memory capacity

-* `openwhisk.histogram.loadbalancer_totalCapacity<invokerType>_count` (histogram) - Current memory capacity for all usable managed and blackbox invokers, total user memory in shard managed by controller. **invokerType** defines whether it is a managed or a blackbox invoker.
+* `openwhisk.histogram.loadbalancer_totalCapacity<invokerType>_counter` (histogram) - Current memory capacity for all usable managed and blackbox invokers, total user memory in shard managed by controller. **invokerType** defines whether it is a managed or a blackbox invoker.

 Metrics below are captured within load balancer